 If you’re gearing up your first kitchen, you may be tempted to purchase a set – several knives that come in a block with a honing steel.

 And while there are many good sets available, care needs to be taken as some will be loaded with variations of the same style, with only a difference in blade size.
 Also, the quality of many sets can be questionable, with tools made of sub-par materials that won’t stay keen, and constructed for purposes of economy rather than longevity.

-A good alternative is to invest in a few basics along with a knife-friendly cutting board.
+A good alternative is to invest in a few basics such as a good quality knife block or other storage along with a knife-friendly cutting board.
 As you progress in your skills, you can add specialty blades or Japanese knives to suit the style of cooking you enjoy, and as your budget allows.